oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 > language as an alternative way of describing objects and resources
 > for formal purposes.*

-JADN does both.
-It is a formal information modeling language (expressable as JSON data) that can be validated for correctness, and its definitions can be converted to/from both tabular and text representations, ensuring that tabular descriptions accurately represent the formal model.
+JADN serves both purposes.
+It is a formal information modeling language (expressable as JSON data) that can be validated for correctness, and its definitions can be converted to/from both tabular and text representations, ensuring that the body of a specification accurately represents the formal model.

 > ***Formal Languages for Code Generation***
 >